FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: How many people are in a workshop?

-A: Standard workshops have small groups to ensure a personal experience.
-We can accommodate up to 9 guests for a standard workshop.
+A: Small-group workshops provide a more personal experience.
+Atelier SUSHI accommodates up to 9 guests per session for standard classes.
 For larger groups, please contact us via the Contact page or email: contact@atelierthe99sushi.com

 Experience & Skill Level